dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 And thus gives us a working httproute for the url `http://gundam.app.teknwes.cloud/barbatos`

 ![illustration2](/assets/gapi/pathrewrite.png)

+The attentive reader (or experienced Ingress user &#129325;) probably noticed that the rewrite configuration is in this case managed for each backend.
+This was not necessarily the case with an Ingress controller which often relied on annotations, such as `nginx.ingress.kubernetes.io/rewrite-target: /` that we used in our previous example.

+While this worked, and was quite simple, we have here more granularity in the same http route.
+All in all, the rewrite may seem less simple, but the granularity is quite nice.

 Before moving to the TLS part, let's have a look at one last item, the weight management.